 What?
-An audit follows financial transactions through the records to be sure that receipts are included and that expenditures are made as authorized in the approved budget and in conformity with the Bylaws.
+An audit follows financial transactions and the Treasurer's records checking that receipts are included and that expenditures are made as authorized in the approved budget and in conformity with the Bylaws.
 The audit must review all accounts of the PTA.

 Why?
 The audit is necessary to protect both the PTA and the officers and to ensure the new administration understands the PTA's financial status.
-A proper audit will guarantee the previous Treasurer maintained the books correctly and the officers of the unit spent all funds within the guidelines of the budget.
+A proper audit will guarantee the previous Treasurer maintained the books correctly and the officers of the PTA spent all funds within the guidelines of the budget.
 It reveals funding discrepancies and shows financial accountability.

 Who?
 Bylaws require an Audit Committee of at least three appointed members to conduct the review.
 Only members who are not signatories may serve on the committee.
+See details in the Bylaws.